spacetelescope/calibration-pipeline-testing-tool/docs/index.rst

 ===========

 To setup tests, you specify test input files in a JSON file, with an entry for each step.
 You do not need to provide input for every step.
-The below example shows all currently available steps
+The below example shows all currently available steps.
+Any of the step names can be omitted and tests associated with that step will be skipped.
+Multiple FITS files can be supplied for any given step and the tests will be repeated for each supplied file.

 .. code:: json